Audio and video files

 You can still work with audio/video transcripts, even if the media is not available.

-- Select Work Without File.
+- Select Work without media file.